In this article, learn how to generate digital leads for mortgage brokers with digital marketing strategies and tactics for mortgage brokers.

 Social media can be a large contributor to mortgage lead generation for a mortgage broker.
 If you are not active on social media, you are missing out on the opportunity to connect with potential clients.
 Social Media allows mortgage brokers the opportunity to share their industry knowledge, connect with other brokers, build brand awareness and answer questions from potential clients.

 It is important that you regularly post on these platforms to ensure that you do not go dormant.
 It is a good practice to post engaging and insightful content that benefits your audience around twice a week.
+If you are not sure where to start, read my posts on how to choose the best social media channels for your business.

 Considering social media is increasing in popularity by the day, it is important to stand out from your competitors.
 One method that mortgage brokers can utilize is by getting referrals, reviews and recommendations.
 After each client you serve, ask them to leave you a review on both your social media pages and a Google review.
 Not only will you be able to build trust from the community to generate new clients you will also be able to improve your services from the feedback given.